thebushschool/cpjava/readme.md

 We will be using the Paired Programming teams for team projects. ** Please provide me the Github Account usernames that you created a few weeks ago **.
 The Paired Programming projects will be published at this location.
 I have updated paired programming teams for the 2nd-term also keeping in mind the students remote/on-campus students and those taking the APCSA exam.

 ### Team Baker (on-campus & apcsa)
-* Chloe, Gus, Mizuki
+* Chloe, Zubin

 ### Team Rainier (remote & apcsa)
-* Hannah, Ryan, Zubin
+* Hannah, Ryan

 ### Team Hood (remote)
-* Gus, Sally
+* Gus, Sally, Mizuki

 ### Team St Helens (remote)
 * Roman, Isaac